jy-user-coder/benchmark-on-sensor-network-localization-algorithms/README.md

 GALP paper: Linearized Proximal Algorithms with Adaptive Stepsizes for Convex Composite Optimization with Applications

-This project is still developing, to directly use fuctions; see /test/test_snl_case.py.
+This project is still under development, to directly use some fuctions, see /test/test_snl_case.py.